hneth/riskyr/README.md

 <!-- knitr::include_graphics("./inst/pix/riskyr_cube_s.png") -->
 ### A toolbox for rendering risk literacy more transparent

 Risk-related information — like the prevalence of conditions and the sensitivity and specificity of diagnostic tests or treatment decisions — can be expressed in terms of probabilities or frequencies.
-By providing a toolbox of methods and metrics, `riskyr` computes, translates, and displays risk-related information in a variety of ways.
+By providing a toolbox of methods and metrics, `riskyr` computes, translates, and visualizes risk-related information in a variety of ways.
 Offering multiple complementary perspectives on the interplay between key parameters renders teaching and training of risk literacy more transparent.

 Motivation
 ----------